-When an electronic device reaches the end of its useful life, it is likely to contain large amounts of data which has accrued over the course of the years and which could be dangerous if it came into the wrong hands.
+When an electronic device reaches the end of its useful life, it is likely to contain large amounts of data which has accrued over the years and which could be dangerous if it came into the wrong hands.
 This can include bank details, personal information or corporate data.
 It is necessary to destroy confidential information so that it cannot be recovered by anyone else, whether their intentions were innocent or not.
-Permanently destroying the data held on hard drives, disks, tapes or other media makes it completely illegible and ensures that it cannot be used or accessed later for purposes which are unauthorized.
+Permanently destroying the data held on hard drives, disks, tapes or other media makes it wholly illegible and ensures that it cannot be used or accessed later for unauthorized purposes.

 Data destruction services, including the software, both deletes the original data and overlays new information on top so that random data fills the disk and makes any previous records untraceable.
 Degaussing, or magnetic destruction, changes the magnetic field so that a drive cannot be read.